 forecast capital expenditures

-(Agreed to change)
+allocation of risk (Agreed to change)

 to determine new rates that will be effective January 1, 2024, considering relevant government policies and legislation?

+Has Enbridge Gas appropriately considered the unique rights and concerns of Indigenous customers and rights holders in its application?
 (Agreed to add new issue)

-Has Enbridge Gas identified and responded appropriately to all relevant OEB directions from previous proceedings?
+Has Enbridge Gas identified and responded appropriately to all relevant OEB directions and commitments made from previous proceedings?
 (Agreed to change)

 Rate Base (Exhibit 2)